Samplix-ApS/Downstream_bioinformatics_tools/docker_script/README.md

 ```

 ## <a name="start_basecall"></a> Initiate the Basecalling tools
-To use the Basecalling tools, GPUs must be activated when initiating the docker container.
-When iniating the docker container the latest docker will be pulled and updated.
+To use the Basecalling tools, GPUs must be activated when initiating the Docker container.
+When initiating the Docker container the latest Docker image will be pulled and updated.

 Provide the directory to the sequencing data as INPUT-DATA.
 The directory provided in _-i_ will appear as _/input-data/_.